university-subject/English-Learning/Fantasy-Literature/Fantasy-Literature.md

 # What is the difference between classical fantasy and modern fantasy?
 WWI and WWII make the difference.

+## worldbuilding
+How we create a imaginary world.

 ## Reading
 * The power of rain
 * Tolkien